General

 Day 1 Arrival in Lisbon

-Along the route there are numerous attractions including the Arrábida Convent, which is worth a slight diversion for it’s historical interest and fine views.
-Your destination for the night, Setúbal, is a thriving port town, with a quaint old quarter where you can while away the hours on one of the beautiful squares, whilst you sample the local delicacy, chocos fritos (fried cuttlefish).
+Upon your arrival in Lisbon, we will meet you and take you to your hotel in Setúbal.
+It is a thriving port town, with a quaint old quarter where you can while away the hours on one of the beautiful squares, whilst you sample the local delicacy, chocos fritos (fried cuttlefish).
 Or take a leisurely boat trip up the Estuary where you can spot all kinds of birds on the saltmarshes.
 This Natural Reserve is also home to a colony of bottlenose dolphins.
-So there is plenty to see and do in and around the town.
+There is plenty to see and do in and around the town before you embark on your cycling adventure.

-Day 3 Cycle to Santiago de Cacém: (62km/580m elevation gain)
+Day 2 Cycle Santiago de Cacém: (62km/580m elevation gain)

 After breakfast you will take the ferry across the bay to the Troia Peninsular.
 (Keep an eye out for dolphins as they have been known to race alongside the boat!).
 The peninsula is a low-lying sandbank, so it’s a nice flat ride to start the day, partly along a designated cycle path.
 It’s worth stopping for a moment to take in the Roman ruins, once a major fish-salting factory and a sizeable discovery.
 Further down is Carrasqueira, an old fishing community where you can still see traditional reed houses and narrow fishing boats moored on the mud flats nearby.
 Your leisurely ride continues almost 20kms, flanked by sand dunes and rice fields, ending in the Alentejo region and the lovely town of Comporta, one of the regions most “hip” resorts.
 If you’re feeling brave you might like to sample their local speciality, a Blueberry Caipirosca (a vodka based cocktail that hails from Brazil).